-Stocks move higher to start the week
+Stock indexes higher on rising tech, industrial firm shares

-Stocks traded higher by the afternoon to start a week that will include earnings from 96 companies in the S&P 500.
+U.S. stocks closed higher Monday, starting a week that will include earnings from 96 companies in the S&P 500.

 Continue Reading Below